Composer-contemporary pianist Jim Brickman releases

 Special Edition Soundtrack featuring original classics from the film

 plus 2 new artist tracks (by Kimberley Locke and Wayne Brady).

-the 2001 feature Max Keeble's Big Move, the 1988 television special Walt Disney World 4th of July Spectacular and the 2004 Disney Channel movie Halloweentown High.
+feature Max Keeble's Big Move, the 1988 television special Walt Disney World 4th of July Spectacular and the 2004 Disney Channel movie Halloweentown High.
+In 2014, he played the role of Sultan in Disney's Broadway musical Aladdin.
 (Clifton wrote the hit "Never Can Say Goodbye" - recorded and made famous by The Jackson 5!)